AkatQuas/kiddo-plays/llm/mcp-server-weather/README.md

 ## Docker

-Server is running in CLI mode by default in docker.
+Server is running in STDIO mode by default in docker.

 Build the image: `docker build -t mcp-server-weather ./`